Is Barcelona Safe?

 Barceloneta

-Barceloneta is Close to the beach.
-It is very lively and safe, particularly during the day.
+Barceloneta is very close to the beach.
+It's a lively neighborhood and is safe, particularly during the day.

 Risky Areas in Barcelona